Chapter 1 - Transformers & Mechanistic Interpretability

 The next day covers:

-• Mechanistic Interpretability - what is it, and what is the path to impact
+• Mechanistic Interpretability – what it is, and its path to impact;

-• The open-source library TransformerLens, and how it can assist with MechInt investigations and experiments
+• The open-source library TransformerLens, and how it can assist with Mech-Interp investigations and experiments;

-This is the first option in the set of paths you can take, after having covered the first 2 days of material.
+This is the first option in the set of paths you can take after having covered the first two days of ARENA.

 Indirect Object Identification